 Refreshments: On route are The Royal Lion in Lyme Regis, recently acquired by Hall and Woodhouse, and the Talbot Arms in Uplyme.
 Alternatively, there are many options for Fish and Chips on the beach!

 In the medieval period Lyme Regis, sitting in a strategic position, grew as a port becoming one of the most important in the country, gaining its ‘Regis’ title in 1284.
 However, this created a hugely varied and troublesome time for Lyme.
 In 1588 five ships set off from the timber Cobb to fight in the Spanish Armada.
-An eight week siege occurred in 1644 and it was the arrival point for the Duke of Monmouth in 1685, in his attempt to steal the crown.
-After his failure 12 local men were hung on the same stretch of beach that Monmouth arrived.
-Yet, by 1750 it had become a tourist hotspot; this is thanks to King George III’s fashionable sea bathing activity, which was believed to be good for the body and soul.
+An eight week siege occurred in 1644 (amongst many other battles) during the Civil War and it was the arrival point for the Duke of Monmouth in 1685, in his attempt to steal the crown.
+After his failure twelve local men were hung on the same stretch of beach that he arrived, the site now called Monmouth Beach.
+Despite all this bloodshed, by 1750 it had become a tourist hotspot; this is thanks to King George III’s increasingly fashionable sea bathing activity, which was believed to be good for the body and soul.
 In 1804 Jane Austen came to stay and was influenced by the town enough to feature it in her novel ‘Persuasion’, written in 1818, and in 1805 it was Lyme that welcomed the HMS Pickle with news to be sent around the country that the Battle of Trafalgar had been won.

 From the car park, head down the hill to the bottom corner to cross over the road and down the steps into Borough Gardens.
 Turn left and follow the top route, with the beach and Cobb below on your right.
 The coastline stretches out ahead towards Golden Cap, the highest point on the south coast.
 Join a decked path and bend around to the left to reach the road at the top of town.
 Turn right to walk along the high street and towards the sea.
 Pass the 16th century Royal Lion Hotel on the left, recently acquired by Hall and Woodhouse.
-It stands near the site of the old town gallows and is apparently haunted.
+It stands near the site of the old town gallows and is apparently haunted with ghostly apparitions engulfing corridors, sending chills down the backs of viewers.
 At the bottom of the hill, keep right of Bell Cliff, climb down the steps and turn right into the car park, facing out to sea.

 Retrace your steps back to the town and follow either the top or bottom promenade along the beach to the Cobb.
 Dating back to the 13th century, The Cobb wall has always proved to be a perfect shield to the town, protecting it from raging storms coming off the Atlantic.
 Built originally from timber and then developed in stone, it separates Monmouth and Cobb Gate beaches, creating an artificial harbour which enabled the town to grow into not only into an important port but also a shipbuilding centre.
 Lyme declined in the 19th century, as the size of ships increased.
 The eastern section ends with Victoria Pier, named after Princess Victoria who landed here with her mother in 1833.
-The Cobb has featured in a number of books including ‘The French Lieutenant’s Woman’ and the 2023 film ‘Wonka’.
-In 2022 it was revealed that the Cobb is suffering significant signs of sea-floor erosion.
-The council plan to spend £3 million on repairs.
+In 2022 it was revealed that the landmark is suffering significant signs of sea-floor erosion with the council planning to spend £3 million on repairs.
+The Cobb has featured in a number of books including ‘Persuasion’ by Jane Austen and ‘The French Lieutenant’s Woman’ by John Fowles.
+Movies such as ‘Ammonite’ in 2020, staring Kate Winslet, and ‘Wonka’ in 2023, starring Hugh Grant, have also been filmed in the town.

 From the Cobb, walk past the right hand side of the lifeboat station towards the beach carparks.
-Turn right at the entrance, passing the public toilets.
-Squeeze along the right hand side of the bowling green and up the hill.
+Turn right at the entrance, passing the public toilets, and squeeze along the right hand side of the bowling green and up the hill.
 Turn left at the chalets, then right to begin the climb up the steps, following the sound of a falling stream.
 The path marks the far eastern edge of the Undercliff.

 The Undercliff, a five mile stretch between Axmouth and Lyme Regis, is one of the greatest wilderness areas of southern England.
-It has been formed from sandstone and chalk, slipping over clay and limestone, leaving a ragged coastline interspersed with different plants and animals.
+It has been formed from sandstone and chalk, slipping over clay and limestone, leaving a ragged coastline interspersed with a variety of plants and animals.
 Some of the landslides have been the most impressive of the county, one, in 1839, creating its own island, Goat Island.
 The crops were still growing on the top but split from the land by giant chasms.
-It even became a Victorian tourist spot, but today it is shadowed by its vastly grown residents.
+It even became a Victorian tourist spot, but today it is shadowed by its vastly overgrown residents.
 Weaving along the path involves traversing some pretty rough terrain, as it crosses the slipped and torn landscape.
-It is in this area where Mary Anning, in 1823, found her most famous fossil – the Ichthyosaur skeleton.

 At the gate at the top, turn left, crossing the little stream.
 On meeting three paths, continue straight ahead, climbing the hill.
 Head through a kissing gate and into a tunnel of trees, the walk frequently disturbed by scurrying animals.
 When you meet another path (where Dorset meets Devon), turn right and then right again, just before the house.
 Join the drive to the Crow’s Nest, turn right and follow the route up the hill.
 When you meet a small country road, turn left, walking alongside the old stone boundary marking Ware House gardens.
 The elegant Ware House only shows itself briefly, peeking over the wall.
 Its front entrance tower is covered in ivy but it leaves small gaps for the windows and a statue, sitting in an alcove high above the door.
 Remain on the same country lane for a further 400 metres or so to reach the main road.

 Turn left, passing a cottage and straight on to Horseman’s Hill.
 Follow the track to the houses and skim past the right hand side of the final home.
-Exit into a field with Cannington Viaduct rising on the right.
-Head straight down the hill to the road.
+Exit into a field with Cannington Viaduct rising on the right and head straight down the hill to the road.

 Lyme Regis was served by a branch railway which opened on 24th August 1903.
-The line covered a 6 mile route to Axminster, where it joined the mainline to London and Exeter, negotiating on the way a number of steep hills and deep valleys.
-Passenger use declined in the years following the Second World War, and only summer weekends remained busy.
+The line covered a 6 mile route to Axminster, where it joined the mainline to London and Exeter, negotiating a number of steep hills and deep valleys on the way.
+Passenger use declined in the years following the Second World War and only summer weekends remained busy.

 Cannington Viaduct is the only significant structure on the branch, crossing the valley of a tributary to the river Lim.
 It is 185 meters long with ten arches rising 30 meters high.
 During its construction the first arch became distorted due to a slippage, and was given a brick arch ring, stabilising the structure and preventing it from moving further.
 Once it was complete, it was the first large scale concrete structure to have been built in the country.
-On 29th November 1965, the Lyme Regis line was closed, under the Beeching Act, Lyme Regis station was dismantled and rebuilt on the Watercress line at Alresford in Hampshire.
+On 29th November 1965, the Lyme Regis line was closed, under the Beeching Act.
+Lyme Regis station was dismantled and rebuilt on the Watercress line at Alresford in Hampshire and the viaduct has been left standing

 On joining the valley road, turn right to walk directly under the viaduct to then pass Cannington Farm.
 On reaching the next cottages, the slopes on the opposite side of the hill mark a location of an Iron Age defended settlement and a Romano British Villa.
 Excavations were carried out in 1850 and 1870 when a tessellated pavement and bath house were discovered.
 Further excavations were carried out in the 1960’s and 1970’s confirming that there had been a continuity of occupation from the late Iron Age right through the Roman period.
 The dig also unearthed the Holcombe Bronze Mirror, very similar to the Portesham Mirror, now in the British Museum.
 The small and simple Roman villa sat in the centre of an agricultural estate.
 Yet, confusingly, the baths were so big that it is thought that they served the community rather than just one family.